Financial Aid Information

 Modular Term Return to Title IV (R2T4) Policy: The U.S. Department of Education has specific regulations that govern the R2T4 calculation for students enrolled in modular courses.
 Modular courses are defined as those that do not span the entire length of the term and are offered sequentially rather than concurrently (although it is possible for sessions to overlap).
 At Biola, Session A and Session B would be considered modules for financial aid purposes.

 Regulations require the entire period and combination of modular courses be considered when determining the portion of financial aid that has been earned by a student who withdraws.
 The student may be considered withdrawn when he or she fails to complete the scheduled enrollment.1 At the point a student is considered withdrawn, the percentage of completion is calculated by dividing the number of completed days by the number of days the student was scheduled to attend.
 (Scheduled breaks of at least five days are omitted from the calculation.)
+For students who are only enrolled in modules in a term and have no full-term courses, Biola will apply an R2T4 Freeze Date (RFD) when calculating the number of days a student was scheduled to attend.

 A student who withdraws from a current module but provides written confirmation of plans to return and attend a future module in the same term that begins within 45 days of the end of the current module is considered to still be enrolled.